 She made hers extra fancy.
 Some had liqueur soaked dried fruit in the middle.
 Others had truffle centers.

-They were all chilled and then dipped and decorated.
+They were all chilled and then dipped in chocolate and decorated.
 They really were magnificent.

 I’ve never quite made them to her superb standards on my own.
-Though I have made the dipped version and shared them as a Valentine’s Hunk of Burning Rum Balls.
+Though I have made the chocolate dipped version several times over the years.
 They are always a hit with my husband and our friends when I make them.

 You know what?
 They were still a treat!